Sensitive Skin Care: The Signs & Symptoms

 With its wide variety of symptoms, sensitive skin does not manifest the same way for everyone.
 Its severity can range from moderate discomfort to severe reactions, and its frequency can fluctuate from the occasional flare-up to more persistent, daily sensitivity.
 If you are already certain you have sensitive skin, check out this skin care routine designed for your skin type.

 Eminence Organics Product Support Representative and Certified Esthetician Josie Barton says: “Sensitive skin is typically described as skin that endures the regular occurrence of unpleasant sensations such as heat, stinging, burning and tingling caused by forms of stimulation that wouldn’t normally create this type of reaction in a ‘normal’ skin type.”
-If you find your skin is easily irritated by environmental stressors like sun, wind and pollution, and/or topical products like lotions or fragrances, you may have sensitive skin.
+This skin type frequently experiences unpleasant sensations like heat, stinging, burning and tingling from stimuli that wouldn’t typically cause such reactions in normal skin

 According to Dr. Hooman Khorasani, Dermatologic and Cosmetic Surgeon, there are two different types of sensitivity - irritant sensitivity and allergic sensitivity.